 The best way to describe a CPS case is to use details regarding each phase of a typical case.
-Like a divorce or child custody case, a CPS case has multiple phases that follow one another.
-However, the biggest difference between these three types of family law cases is that a CPS case can end abruptly depending on the evidence, circumstances, and other factors that can impact the case.
+Like a divorce or child support case, a CPS case has multiple phases that follow one another.
+However, the biggest difference between these three types of family law cases is that a CPS case can end abruptly.
+This depends on the evidence, circumstances, and other factors that can impact the case.
 Make no mistake, the facts and circumstances of your CPS case will determine the outcome just as much as the law will.

-The conservatorships phase of a CPS case involves the agency taking possession of your child and being in charge of the daily decision-making.
-This means that issues like education, health, medical, and other important areas of their lives will be made by Child Protective Services.
+The conservatorships phase of a CPS case involves the agency taking possession of your child.
+It also means being in charge of the daily decision-making.
+Child Protective Services will make decisions regarding their education, health, medical care, and other crucial aspects of their lives.
 This does not mean that you will have lost your conservatorships rights.
 However, it will mean that temporarily Child Protective Services will have gained primary conservative ship rights.

 Why could CPS gain primary conservatorship rights over your child?

-It may be determined that there is reason to believe that you engaged in abusive or neglectful behavior with your child.
-When there is enough evidence to support this sort of position, the state of Texas may be able to go to court to obtain permission not only to remove your child from your home but to gain temporary conservatorships rights over them.
+CPS may find reasons to believe you engaged in abusive or neglectful behavior with your child.
+When there is enough evidence to support this, the state of Texas may be able to go to court.
+They may obtain permission to remove your child from your home and gain temporary conservatorships rights over them.
 These conservatorships rights are temporary pending the results of your investigation in the case.

 A CPS case follows a trajectory based on certain events as they occur within the courts.
 For example, your CPS case may be relatively short if you participate in the safety planning and elimination of risk of harm to your child.
-CPS will allow you to participate in counseling sessions, family-based virtual services, and other mechanisms that are intended to allow your child to return to your home permanently.
+CPS will permit your participation in counseling sessions, family-based virtual services, and other mechanisms aimed at facilitating your child’s permanent return to your home.
 However, your participation in the process needs to occur info before arriving at this stage.

-Again, depending on the severity of the allegations made in the evidence available within your case, the ability to have your child return to your home sooner rather than later may be limited.
+The severity of the allegations and evidence available within your case may limit the possibility of your child returning home sooner rather than later.
 I recommend speaking with an experienced family law attorney to help guide you throughout this process.
-The attorneys with the Law Office of Bryan Fagan are well versed in this area of the law.
+The attorneys at the Law Office of Bryan Fagan possess expertise in this area of the law.
 They can help you prepare for whatever circumstances you find presented to you more, keeping an optimistic perspective on achieving their return of your child to your home at the end of the CPS case.

 How does Visitation with your child work during a CPS case?

 Keep in mind that the most important purpose regarding Visitation is to make sure that you and your child will maintain a relationship.
-It is understandable to have concerns over your child feeling like they are being left alone or taken advantage of in some way when removed from your home.
-For this reason, Visitation with you will be promoted, and you will be given every opportunity to see your child as much as possible during a CPS case.
+We actively promote visitation with you to address concerns over your child feeling abandoned or exploited after removal from your home.
+You’ll have every opportunity to see your child as much as possible during the CPS case.

 The agency understands that it is important for your child to feel like they are part of a community and family, even during difficult times in a CPS case.
 It would be unreasonable to expect that your child would experience similar feelings of cohesion and community in the custody of Child Protective Services.
 As a result, the agency will work with you to develop a schedule for Visitation that suits all parties.
 At the same time, you may not be able to see your child as much as you would like.
 It certainly will be better than nothing.

-Another aspect that is sometimes overlooked is that you can see her child is important from this perspective.
-Without Visitation, you and the agency would not properly plan for a permanent custody arrangement.
-The entire CPS case is designed around finding a permanent solution for your child regarding conservatorships and permanency in placement.
-If you cannot visit with your child during the CPS case, the agency will have no way of determining whether it is feasible for your child to be returned to your home and reunited with your family.
+Another overlooked aspect is the significance of your ability to visit your child from this perspective.
+Without visitation, you and the agency would not adequately plan for a permanent custody arrangement.
+The entire CPS case revolves around finding a lasting solution for your child regarding conservatorships and permanency in placement.
+Without visitation during the CPS case, the agency can’t assess the feasibility of returning your child home and reuniting them with your family.

 From the beginning of a case until a trial, a CPS case can sometimes take one year or even more.
-The case is kept to a fairly rigid standard regarding how long a case can take to complete, but it is important to note that some delays and continuances are possible.
-For your case to be concluded promptly, you need to engage in the Visitation opportunities provided to you.
+The case follows a fairly rigid standard for completion time.
+However, it’s important to acknowledge that delays and continuances are possible.
+Engaging in the visitation opportunities provided to you is essential for promptly concluding your case.
 Otherwise, you will have less of an opportunity to have your child returned home to you.